maxlapides/dovetailer/README.md

 ## Development and Production Builds

-The development and production versions of your email will always render exactly the same in the browser.
+The development and production versions of your email should always render exactly the same (see below) in the browser.
 There is no development build of the text version, only the HTML version.

-Differences between the two builds:

-* Nothing yet
+The main difference between the development build and the production build is the development build references external stylesheets.
+The external stylesheets have sourcemaps that point back to the original Sass files.
+This makes it much easier to develop and debug your emails.

-You should never try to actually send a development build.
-It definitely won't work.
+You should use the development build when you're working on coding an email and you're viewing it in a web browser.
+You should never try to actually send a development build, even just as a test to yourself.
+It definitely won't work at all.

+#### Great, but...the development and production builds aren't rendering the same for me!

+The production build moves the media queries into the head and groups the styles together by media query.
+Since CSS is order dependent, in some cases this can produce unexpected results.
+However, if you follow best practices and keep your Sass organized, you can avoid these issues.

 ## Reset Styles